HewlettPackard/hpe3par_ansible_module/Modules/readme.md

                                                                                 </ul>
                                                                         </td>
                                                             <td>
                                                                     <div>Enables (true) or disables (false) forcing a full synchronization of the Remote Copy group, even if the volumes are already synchronized.
-Applies only to volume groups in synchronous mode, and can be used to resynchronize volumes that have become inconsistent.</div>
+Applies only to volume groups in synchronous mode, and can be used to resynchronize volumes that have become inconsistent.
+ Used with state[s] - synchronize</div>
                                                                             </td>
         </tr>
                             <tr>